GAtom22/evmos-contracts-testing/README.md

 - run a node locally.
 Can use the `local_node.sh` on evmos repo.
 - edit the corresponding validator address in the `scripts/stake.js`
 - run the following command: `npx hardhat run scripts/stake.js --network evmoslocal`
 - you can run the scripts against testnet or mainnet too.
-Just use the `--network` flag and specify `evmostestnet` or `evmosmainnet` correspondingly
+Just use the `--network` flag and specify `evmostestnet` or `evmosmainnet` accordingly